-- 1. Subject to the provisions of Article 21 a final withholding tax (hereinafter referred to as "withholding tax") shall be levied by a Swiss paying agent in respect of relevant persons on the following income and gains of such persons arising on relevant assets at the rates specified: - a) interest income as defined in Article 25: 48%: - b) dividend income as defined in Article 26: 40%; - c) other income as defined in Article 27: 48%; - d) capital gains as defined in Article 28: 27%. - 2.
+- 1. Subject to the provisions of Article 21 a final withholding tax (hereinafter referred to as "withholding tax") shall be levied by a Swiss paying agent in respect of relevant persons on the following income and gains of such persons arising on relevant assets at the rates specified: - a) interest income as defined in Article 25, unless a retention is levied, or disclosure is made, in accordance with the Agreement on the Taxation of Savings: 48%; - b) dividend income as defined in Article 26: 40%; - c) other income as defined in Article 27: 48%; - d) capital gains as defined in Article 28: 27%. - 2.
 A non-UK domiciled individual shall only be liable to the withholding tax in respect of the income and gains described in paragraph 1 where: - a) such income and gains have a United Kingdom source; or - b) amounts are derived from such income and gains that do not have a United Kingdom source and are remitted to the United Kingdom.
 For the purposes of this Agreement only, "remitted" means those amounts directly transferred to a payee in the United Kingdom, unless the relevant person declares to the Swiss paying agent that such amount is not remitted in a taxable form, or amounts which the relevant person declares to the Swiss paying agent to be a remittance.